clvrk/vellum/README.md

 When specifying additional arguments for `PapyrusGlobalArgs` please make sure to **append** to the pre-generated entry (do not edit the `-w` and `-o` parameters!).
 Please thoroughly verify that your paths and arguments are correct, you can find a configuration-example [here](https://github.com/clarkx86/papyrus-automation/blob/master/examples/basic_example.json).

-### Getting the most latest renders continuously
-If you want to get the most latest renders of your world continuously, set the `Interval` option in the `configuration.json` to a small number (e.g. `0.5` for 30 seconds) and `QuietMode` to `true`.
-This tool will automatically check if a previous render has already finished and won't spawn another PapyrusCS rendering process if it has not.
-Please note that you probably need to have a good server to do so and even then, you'll most likely need to specify additional arguments in the `PapyrusGlobalArgs` option (e.g. `--threads 1`, `-f jpg -q 50`,  etc.)!
-You can find an example configuration for contiunous renders [here](https://github.com/clarkx86/papyrus-automation/blob/master/examples/continuous_renders.json).

-**Please note:** This tool will only run on Linux-based systems and currently won't work on Windows, [find out more here](https://bugs.mojang.com/browse/BDS-2733).

 ## Configuration overview
 When you run this tool for the first time, it will generate a `configuration.json` and terminate.
 Before restarting the tool, edit this file to your needs.
 Here is a quick overview: